-f.
+e.
 Burden of Proof

-In any request for an appeal, the burden of proof lies with the appealing Party, as the original Outcome (and Sanction, if assigned) are presumed to have been decided reasonably and appropriately.
+In any request for an appeal, the burden of proof lies with the appealing Party, as the original Outcome is presumed to have been decided reasonably and appropriately.
 The Appeal Officer shall first consider whether the appeal is timely filed and if so, whether the appeal is based on one or more of the three grounds.
 If the Appeal Officer determines that the appeal is not timely or is not based on one of the permitted grounds, the appeal will be denied.

-An appeal is not an opportunity for the Appeal Officer to substitute the Appeal Officer's own judgment for that of the Investigator(s) merely because the Appeal Officer disagrees with the Outcome, findings and/or Sanctions.
-Appeal decisions are to be deferential to the original Investigator(s), making changes to the finding only where there is clear error.
+An appeal is not an opportunity for the Appeal Officer to substitute the Appeal Officer's own judgment for that of the Hearing Officer(s) merely because the Appeal Officer disagrees with the Outcome.
+Appeal decisions are to be deferential to the original Hearing Officer(s), making changes to the finding only where there is clear error.

-g.
+f.
 Outcome of Appeal

-The Appeal Officer may affirm or alter the Outcome and/or Sanctions, depending on the basis of the requested appeal:
+The Appeal Officer may affirm or alter the Outcome, depending on the basis of the requested appeal.